phfarath/Python-projects/README.md

 4. **(Under Translation) Project Ifood:** A Project similar to a restaurant app.

+5. **(Em teste) Dolar to BRL:** Using the library requests and a API and returning dolar to BRL value.

 ## Weekly Updates

 This repository will be updated weekly with new projects, bug fixes, and code improvements.
 You can expect new content in both English and Portuguese.